gibazza/codeGrant/README.md

 - Replace the placeholder values with your actual configuration.
 - Ensure your certificate files are correctly placed and the paths are specified in the `.env` file.

+---

 ## Creating Self-Signed Certificates

-To run the application over HTTPS locally, you need self-signed certificates.
+To run the application over HTTPS locally or in a dev container, you need self-signed certificates.
-Follow these steps to generate them using OpenSSL:

 1. Open a terminal and navigate to your project directory.
-2. Run the following command to create a new private key and certificate:
+2. Run the following commands to create a new private key and certificate:

     ```bash
     mkdir certs